Shogun486/Art-Institute-of-Chicago-Public-API/README.md

 ==========

 This website is designed to replicate a visitor's experience at the Art Institute of Chicago (AIC).
-When walking inside the AIC, different artworks of different sizes can be found, therefore you'll find that all images on this website are of different sizes, too (arranged like a gallery).
+When walking inside of the AIC, different artworks of different sizes can be found, therefore you'll find that all images on this website are of different sizes, too (arranged like a gallery).
 You can find images based on what you're looking for . . . do you want to see Picasso's works?
 Well, simply search 'Picasso' in the search bar, and you'll find all artifacts where the API's metadata has any mention of him.
 The frontend